GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

   # resource) is already marked as beta-only.
   # min_version: beta

-  # If true, the field (and any subfields) will be considered immutable - that
+  # If true, the field (and any subfields) are considered immutable - that is,
-  # is, only settable on create.
-If unset or false, the field will still be
+  # only settable on create.
+If unset or false, the field is still considered
-  # considered immutable if any ancestor field (or the overall resource) is
+  # immutable if any ancestor field (or the overall resource) is immutable,
-  # immutable, unless `update_url` is set.
+  # unless `update_url` is set.
   # immutable: true

-  # If set, changes to the field's value will trigger a separate call to a
+  # If set, changes to the field's value trigger a separate call to a specific
-  # specific API method for updating the field's value.
-The field will not be
+  # API method for updating the field's value.
+The field is not considered
-  # considered immutable even if an ancestor field (or the overall resource) is
+  # immutable even if an ancestor field (or the overall resource) is immutable.
-  # immutable.
-  # Terraform field names enclosed in double curly braces will be replaced
+  # Terraform field names enclosed in double curly braces are replaced with the
-  # with the field values from the resource.
+  # field values from the resource at runtime.
   # update_url: 'projects/{{project}}/locations/{{location}}/resourcenames/{{name}}/setFieldName'

   # If update_url is also set, overrides the verb used to update this specific